dostuffthatmatters/MSEatingOptimization/Optimization/Optimizer/README.md

 The only requirements for an optimizer are to determine each `Host`-instance’s variable `<host>.guests` and each `Guest`-instance’s variable `<guest>.host`.

 Your optimizer has to inherit from the abstract base class found in `__init__.py` and has to implement the static method `<Optimizer>.optimize()`.

+## How to interpret the generated images

+All green dots represent guests which are assigned to a host.
+All Red dots represent guests the didn't get assigned to a host (only occuring when there are not enough hosts).

+All blue dots represent hosts.
+The numbers above each (group of) hosts indicate the number of guests each host is assigned with.